anon-blue/anon.blue/README.txt

 s sister and his own 3 year old daughter (at  dfdfddfodf koejie  jie   fdadffjie ji   jie jiela jiu   isfheiarms.
 He is a violent felon!
 Please alert the police!
- Thank you! <3 !Jamie Lee Pierce, Born: 0XA16/1994, His Current Address: 318 Mcg lone Lane Flemingsburg, KY 41041 (His father's house.ddWanted for raping his sis ter and his o     year old daughter (at the time was only 2) he is very un well and has access to firearms.
+ Thank you! <3 !Jamie Lee Pierce, Born: 0XA16/1994, His Current Address: 318 Mcg lone Lane Flemingsburg, KY 41041 (His fathergyuuuy66666Wanted for raping his sis ter and his o     year old daughter (at the time was only 2) he is very un well and has access to firearms.
 He is aghcgggggggggggggggggggggggggggggggggggggggggg gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg